 Overview & Tips

-Louis Harris & Associates interviewed nearly 1,300 adults (aged 21+) for Newsweek magazine in November 1963 (just before President Kennedy's assassination) to explore issues including the president's performance, the US/Soviet relationship, the space program, religious matters, civil rights, the Vietnam conflict, and the Cuba situation.
-Overall, 58% of adults (65 of 112m) approved of President Kennedy's performance.
-We built a model to predict approval then packaged it in this simulator to estimate how changes in opinion would have affected the 58% (.58) and 65m numbers.
+Louis Harris & Associates interviewed 1,180 likely voters (aged 21+) for Newsweek magazine in November 1963 (just before President Kennedy's assassination) to explore issues including the president's performance, the US/Soviet relationship, the space program, religious matters, civil rights, the Vietnam conflict, and the Cuba situation.
+Overall, 57% of likely voters (40m of 71m) approved of President Kennedy's performance.
+We built a model to predict approval then packaged it in this simulator to estimate how changes in opinion would have affected the 57% (.57) and 40m numbers.

 • Tip 2.
-If you select different values, the simulator generally assumes they apply to all adults (*see note below on socio-demographic variables), with the presidential approval probability and associated estimates changing accordingly.
+If you select different values, the simulator generally assumes they apply to all likely voters, with the presidential approval probability and associated estimates changing accordingly.

 • JFK Approval "All or Nothing" Simulator